The fuel pump on your Chevrolet S10 pickup, GMC S15 pickup or GMC Sonoma's 4.3L V6 TBI equipped engine can be tested with a fuel pressure test gauge.

 Using A Fuel Pump Pressure Tester To Test The Fuel Pump

-To check the fuel pressure, a special adapter is installed between the fuel line and the fuel filter (as shown in the illustrations above).
+To test the fuel pump's pressure, you'll connect a special fuel pressure tester adapter between the fuel filter and the fuel line that connects to the throttle body unit.

-Once the adapter is in place, the fuel pressure test gauge is connected to it.
+Once the adapter is in place, you'll connect the fuel pressure test gauge to it.

 NOTE: If you don't have a fuel pressure tester with the correct adapter, see my recommendations here: Where To Buy A Fuel Pressure Test Gauge.